Got Muscle? 9 Beginner Strength Training Routines For Women

 Workout Routines For Women – 4 Week Training Plan: This program from SHAPE encourages you to cut back on the cardio and push the weights to increase metabolism and build more muscle.

 This plan doesn’t give you a specific list of workouts and leaves the flexibility to adjust as you go.
 It is a great beginner workout plan.
-The plan changes to circuit halfway through switching up the plan of just lifting.
+The plan changes to circuit training halfway through switching up the plan of just lifting.

 The Transformation Workout Plan – Muscle & Fitness: Unlike the previous two this plan encourages cardio right along with the weightlifting.
 This plan uses a lot of supersets to get the job done.